Djani-Antova/BookLet-october-2023/README.md

 ## Steps for local instalation and review:
 1. Clone the repository:  https://github.com/Djani-Antova/BookLet-october-2023
 2. Navigate to server folder (cd server):
-   - npm install - command for install all packages dependances;
+   - npm install - command to install all packages dependances;
    - node server.js - command to start the back-en server;
 3. Navigate to client folder(cd client):
    - npm install - command for install all install all packages dependances;